Walid-pro/Car-Dealership-UI-Mapersive/README.md

 ## Approach
 This project is developed as a single page application, each section is built apart as a React component.
-I adopted a mix of inline and external css for the styling this project.
+I adopted a mix of inline and external css for the styling of this project.